oracle-cne/ovirt-csi-driver/docs/usage-example-ovirt.md

 ## Create StorageClass
 Create a storage domain (or use an existing one) in the oVirt/OLVM admin console.<br/>
-In this example, the storage domain is calles `k8s-data`.
+In this example, the storage domain is called `k8s-data`.
 Modify the values of the StorageClass further to your preference.
 ```
 cat <<EOF | tee ovirt-csi-storageclass.yaml
 apiVersion: storage.k8s.io/v1